connor-ricks/modern-swiftui-case-study/Documentation/managing_logic_and_views.md

 There isn't much logic to it, we simply remove the meetings at the provided indices, but because it exists in the model, we can test it!

-Jump over to [[StandupDetailTests.swift]] and you'll see one example test called `testMeetingDeletion`.
+Jump over to `StandupDetailTests` and you'll see one example test called `testMeetingDeletion`.
 Let's break it down.

 1. We initialize a `StandupDetailModel` with our mock `Standup`
 2. We assert that the model actually uses the `Standup` we initialized it with.